aorumbayev/algokit-core/crates/indexer_client/README.md

 * update
 * delete
 - `ParticipationUpdates` - Participation account data that needs to be checked/acted on by the network.
+- `ResourceRef` - ResourceRef names a single resource.
+Only one of the fields should be set.
 - `StateDelta` - Application state delta.
 - `AccountStateDelta` - Application state delta.
 - `EvalDeltaKeyValue` - Key-value pairs for StateDelta.